Learning and balancing unknown loads in large-scale systems: Introduction

-As mentioned above, the infinite-server setting considered in this paper has received only limited attention in the load balancing literature.
+As mentioned above, the infinite-server setting considered in this paper has received only limited attention in the load balancing literature, even for exponentially distributed service times.
 While queueing delays are hardly meaningful in this setting, load balancing still plays a crucial role in optimizing different performance measures.
-Besides loss probabilities in finite-capacity scenarios, further relevant performance measures are the utility metrics introduced in \cite{mukherjee2020asymptotic}, associated with quality-of-service as perceived by streaming applications.
-Specifically, if $x_i$ denotes the number of tasks sharing server pool $i$, then a utility metric of the form $u(x_i) \defeq g(1 / x_i)$ can be used as a proxy for measuring the quality-of-service provided to tasks assigned to server pool $i$, as a function of their resource share.
-Provided that~$g$ is concave and increasing, the overall utility $\sum_{i = 1}^n x_iu(x_i)$ is a Schur-concave function of the vector $(x_1, \dots, x_n)$ and is thus maximized by distributing the total number of tasks evenly across the various server pools.
-As in the single-server setting, JSQ is optimal for balancing the load \cite{menich1991optimality,sparaggis1993extremal} but involves a significant communication overhead.
-Nevertheless, it was proven in \cite{mukherjee2020asymptotic} that the performance of JSQ can be asymptotically matched by certain power-of-$d$ strategies which reduce this communication overhead considerably.
+Besides loss probabilities in finite-capacity scenarios, other relevant performance measures are Schur-concave utility metrics associated with quality of service in streaming applications, such as the above-mentioned function $\phi$.
+As noted earlier, it was established in \cite{menich1991optimality,sparaggis1993extremal} that JSQ is the optimal non-anticipating load balancing policy, with respect to stochastic majorization, when service times are exponential.
+It was proven in \cite{mukherjee2020asymptotic} that the performance of JSQ can be asymptotically matched on the diffusion scale by certain power-of-$d$ strategies which considerably reduce the associated communication overhead.

-Just like the strategies studied in \cite{mukherjee2020asymptotic}, the policy considered in this paper aims at optimizing the overall quality-of-service experienced by tasks and asymptotically matches the optimality of JSQ on the fluid and diffusion scales for static demand patterns \cite{goldsztajn2020self}.
-Furthermore, as explained in \cite{goldsztajn2020self}, the policy considered in this paper admits a token-based implementation which requires to store only two tokens per server pool, at the dispatcher, and involves at most two messages per task.
-From this perspective, our policy is the counterpart of JIQ in the infinite-server setting.
+Just like the dispatching algorithms studied in \cite{mukherjee2020asymptotic}, the policies considered in this paper aim at optimizing the overall quality of service experienced by tasks.
+The refined version of our policy was considered in \cite{goldsztajn2021self}, assuming exponentially distributed service times and a constant arrival rate of tasks.
+Resorting to a traditional fluid limit analysis, \cite{goldsztajn2021self} proves fluid-scale optimality provided that a parameter of the learning scheme satisfies a certain condition, stated in terms of the unknown offered load per server pool $\rho$.
+The present paper establishes how this parameter of the refined learning scheme should scale with the number of server pools, and strengthens the latter result by proving, through a novel methodology, that fluid-scale optimality is always attained with the proposed parameter scaling, even if the arrival rate of tasks is time-varying.